 Readings 10%

 Assignment #1 20%

 Assignment #2 20%

 Presentation 25%

 Final Paper 25 %

 TOTAL 100%

 Definition of work quality as demonstrated by letter grades.
+State whether a C- constitutes a passing grade in this course.

 Example of grading criteria for assignments and final grade: